 door_flow_density_max 3.0 The upper bound on density for calculating specific flow through doors (pers / m2) boundary_layer 0.150 Boundary layer used for SFPE simulations (m) min_flowrate_factor 0.1 Influences calculation of minimum door flowrates.
-Lower values improve occupant recognition of slow door queues, but can result in excessive queue switching. out_summary summary.txt Summary of room and door clearing times. out_performance performance.txt Summary of performance information for a completed simulation. out_snapshot_base snapshot The base name for generated snapshots. out_results results.pfr The 3D Results file. out_occ_time_history vis.pfd Movie playback (time history) output. out_geom_time_history geomvis.pfg Movie playback (time history) output for geometry. out_room_usage rooms.csv Room usage over time. out_door_usage doors.csv Door usage over time.
+Lower values improve occupant recognition of slow door queues, but can result in excessive queue switching. attr_default_idle_time 900.0 Corresponds with the Default Attractor Idle Time in the user interface. out_summary summary.txt Summary of room and door clearing times. out_performance performance.txt Summary of performance information for a completed simulation. out_snapshot_base snapshot The base name for generated snapshots. out_results results.pfr The 3D Results file. out_occ_time_history vis.pfd Movie playback (time history) output. out_geom_time_history geomvis.pfg Movie playback (time history) output for geometry. out_room_usage rooms.csv Room usage over time. out_door_usage doors.csv Door usage over time. out_attractor_info attractors.csv Attractor usage over time.